elenasacristan/treebooks/README.md

 This page has a carousel highlighting the main areas of the charity.

 At the bottom the users can see the main benefits of being a member.
-The users that are not authenticated will see the message 'Become a member and you will...' and also they will see the button register so they can become members.
+The users that are not authenticated will see the message 'Become a member and you will...' and also they will see the button to register so they can become members.

 If the user is authenticated then he/she won't see the register button and the header will have the message saying 'Hi USERNAME, with TreeBooks you can...'